-When first applying for long-term disability benefits, initial claim forms are usually sent in a packet by the insurance company.
+When first applying for long-term disability benefits, the insurance company usually sends initial claim forms in a packet.
 These packets generally contain three types of forms: the claimant statement, the attending physician statement, and the employer statement.

 The Claimant Statement

-On many claimant statement forms, there is limited space provided to answer the questions being asked.
+There is limited space provided to answer the questions being asked on many claimant statement forms.
 Do not feel limited by the amount of space on the claimant statement.
 If your condition, treatments, or symptoms require further explanation, you can submit an attachment along with this form that goes into further detail.
-Answer the questions being asked as sufficiently as possible and if you feel as though these questions do not paint a full picture of your disability, go into further detail.
+Answer the questions being asked as sufficiently as possible; and if you feel as though these questions do not paint a complete picture of your disability, then go into further detail.

-If you are attaching additional information to your claim form, be sure to note “see attachment” in the space provided so your insurance company will know where to look for this answer.
+If you are attaching additional information to your claim form, be sure to note “see attachment” in the space provided so the insurance company will know where to look for this answer.

 Attending Physician Statement

 An attending physician statement is sent by your insurer to be completed by your doctor.
-This statement is meant to get your doctor’s opinion on your condition and symptoms as well as to inform on the treatment being administered.
+This statement is meant to get your doctor’s opinion on your condition and symptoms as well as to describe the treatment being administered.
 Doctors are asked to provide information detailing your limitations and future prognosis.
-Occasionally, these forms may be separated to describe either physical or cognitive/mental restrictions; be sure that your doctor is using the correct version of this form when addressing the symptoms you experience.
+Occasionally, these forms may be separated to describe either physical or cognitive/mental restrictions.
+You should confirm that your doctor is using the correct version of this form when addressing the symptoms you experience.